 houses, indicating that this photo was taken in late December to early January in St. Dizier.
 "Phyll" has canopy frame, wing and tail tip, and whole rudder painted in blue.
 As blue rudder of 375FS was introduced earlier than October 7, we are confident the marking of "Detroit Miss" is the same as "Phyll".
 Interestingly this photo of "Phyll" shows the remnant of black band on tail and invasion stripes on lower fuselage.
 Existence of black tail band on "Detroit Miss" is not firmly established.
-Please paint wing gun oover in red.
+Please paint wing gun cover in red.

 Lt.
 Drew was born on March 21, 1924 in Detroit/Michigan, and was assigned to 375FS in May 1944.
 He achieved "ace" status on October 7 by shooting down 2 Me 262s, but these victories were not credited to him for long, as the gun camera was was downed and taken POW.
-In 1983 (39 years later) an AF clerk noticed Drew's claim of two jet fighters, and asked German custodian to check the German records.
-He contacted German ace Georg-Peter Eder, and got his testimony that on that day a yellow posed P-51 shot down has his testimony that on that day a yellow nosed P-51 shot down two Me 262s of JG7 near Achmer AD.
+In 1983 (39 years later!) an AF clerk noticed Drew's claim of two jet fighters, and asked German custodian to check the German records.
+He contacted German ace Georg-Peter Eder, and got his testimony that on that day a yellow nosed P-51 shot down two Me 262s of JG7 near Achmer AD.
 Though he could not read "Detroit Miss" on nose, this testimony was sufficient to credit Lt.
 Drew's fifth and sixth victories, and he was awarded Air Force Cross on May 12, 1983 (ref.
 23).